AlexWaclawik/Spaceship-Game/README.md

 These components are broken up into their own classes, each with it's own specific functionality.

 **Player Ship**
-- The player ship is based off one of the class demos, with some modifications.
+- The player ship exhibits several modes of control.
 It can thrust forwards, as well as yaw left and right.
 Each movement input has it's own sprite, so it creates a pleasent animation.
 The ship controls are surprisingly intuitive, and actually have a bit of a skill curve to them.